Say yes to smooth, mellow cold brew! We’re sharing the ins and outs of how to make the best cup of cold brew coffee, how to serve it, and more.

 2. Combine the coffee grounds and the water into a covered large jar or cold brew maker*.
 Make sure the grounds are completely saturated in the water.

 3. Let the coffee steep for ideally 18 hours.
-Less than that and the cold brew might taste a bit too watered down.
+Less than that and it might taste a bit too watered down.
 More than that and the beans could get bitter-tasting.
 Your cold brew can be steeped at room temp on the counter or you can toss it in the fridge.

 4. Strain the beans.
 If you’re doing the jar method, put some cheesecloth over a fine-mesh strainer and strain the coffee into a clean jar.
 If you have a cold brew maker, things are super easy and you’ll just need to discard the soaked grounds.